erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 checking for the existence of a proper set of headers (in particular, the `Authorization: Signature` header).

-> How can the server verify which HEIs are covered by the requester?
+> How can the server verify which HEI is covered by the requester?

-This is described in the *Identify the covered HEIs* chapter above (in the *Implementing a server* section).
+This is described in the *Identify the covered HEI* chapter above (in the *Implementing a server* section).

 > How can the server verify that the request has not been tampered with, nor